bobby060/lightswitch/README.md

 cargo build --release
 ```

-After that you can run via `.'lightswitch`
+After that you can run via `./lightswitch`

 Run
 ```